 \subsection{Unitary representations}

 Since $SL(2,\mathbb R)$ is a non-compact group, its unitary representations are infinite dimensional.
 They have largely been studied by different authors, and classifications can be found in \cite{bar,ggv,lang,wyb,UI}.
-Representations of the first type are either bounded from below or bounded from above, corresponding to the so-called discrete series of Bargmann \cite{bar}
+Representations of the first type are either bounded from below or bounded from above, corresponding to the so-called discrete Bargmann series \cite{bar}:

 \beqa _s^+&&\left\{ \right.\nn \\\\ {\cal D}_s^-&&\left\{ \right. \nn \eeqa where $s \in \mathbb R$.
 It can be shown that these representations are finite-dimensional whenever $s$ is a negative half-integer number.
 Since $n \in \mathbb N$, the representation ${\cal D}_s^+$ is bounded from below and the representation ${\cal D}_s^-$ bounded from above.
 If we perform the substitution $J_0 \to -J_0, J_\pm \to -J_\mp$, it can be shown that these two representations are isomorphic.
 In addition, they are unitary and can be exponentiated when $s>0$.